qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ![Minivan layout Image associations](http://socialism.nl/misc/minivan/minivan-default-base-layer-activation_1500_vf.jpg)

-The upper/left key which returns to the base layer (letters) on the number layers `_DEF_NSY` and `_ALT_NSY` always point to their base layer: `_DEF_BASE` and `_ALT_BASE` respectively.
-All the other layers also point to the appropriate base or numbers layer, depending on which base layer (default or alternate) is active.

 You can switch between the default base layer (typically letters), and another base layer, the alternate base layer (also typically letters), on the `_RAR` layer with key ‛Other Base’.
 Each base layer comes with its own second layer, typically numbers-symbols.
 The other layers are used common between the default and alternate base layers.

-Example: The default base layer can be a Dvorak layout, and the alternate base layer can be a Qwerty layout, or vice versa.
-Both will use the same layer for Function keys, movement, number pad, additional unicode, etc.

 The Base layers and their numbers layer are detailed in files beginning with `./base_…` (links below).